Belur, Karnataka: History

 Belur is near the foothills east of the Western Ghats, at an altitude of 3,200 feet.
 It and the nearby Halebidu are well connected to northern Karnataka, western Andhra Pradesh and northern Tamil Nadu.
 Around this region, between the 10th and 14th century, the Hoysaḷa dynasty came to power, whose history is unclear.
-By their own 11th and 12th-century inscriptions, they were descendants of the Krishna-Baladeva-roots and the Yadavas of Maharashtra.
-They married into the Kalyana Chalukya Hindu dynasty, known for its temple and art tradition.
-The reliability of these inscriptions have been questioned as potential mythistory by some historians, who propose that the Hoysalas were a local Hindu family – a hill chief from the Western Ghats remembered for having killed a tiger or a lion, and they seized power and over time expanded their territory starting in the 10th century.
+By their own 11th and 12th-century inscriptions, they were descendants of the Krishna-Baladeva-roots and the Yadavas of Maharashtra.The reliability of these inscriptions have been questioned as potential mythistory by some historians, who propose that the Hoysalas were a local Hindu family – a hill chief named Sala from the Western Ghats remembered for having killed a tiger or a lion, and they seized power and over time expanded their territory starting in the 10th century.

 Belur was the early capital of the Hoysala Empire in the 11th-century, before they built Dwarasamudra (modern Halebid).
 According to inscriptions discovered here, it was called Velur or Velapuri during the Hoysala era.
 Belur remained an alternate capital through the 14th century.
 The city was esteemed by the Hoysalas, and they referred to it as "earthly Vaikuntha" (Vishnu's abode) and "Dakshina Varanasi" (southern holy city of Hindus) in later inscriptions.
 In early 12th-century, the Hoysala king Vishnuvardhana met the Hindu philosopher Ramanujacharya – famed for his ideas on Sri Vaishnavism.
 Belur's profile rose thereafter, becoming a Vaishnava temples and monasteries town.
 It has remained a Vaishnava Hindu pilgrimage center.